mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-oauth-resource-token-resp.md

 Consequently, existing OAuth mechanisms do not provide a practical, interoperable way for a client to confirm that an issued access token is valid for the intended resource.

-This specification defines a new `resource` parameter to be returned in OAuth 2.0 access token responses.
+This specification defines a new `resource` parameter to be returned in OAuth 2.0 access token responses that is orthogonal to the token format issued by the authorization server.
 The parameter explicitly identifies the protected resource or resources for which the issued access token is valid, enabling clients to validate token applicability before use and reducing ambiguity across deployments.

 ## Resource Mix-Up via Dynamic Discovery Example {#resource-mix-up-via-dynamic-discovery-example}